 Important notes regarding core courses:

-MCIT Online students must also complete four graduate-level electives.
-A full list of electives can be found on the MCIT Online Academics Page.
+MCIT Online students must also complete four graduate-level elective course units.
+A full list of electives can be found on the MCIT Online course catalog.

-Independent studies are not available for MCIT Online students matriculating in Spring 2021 and beyond.
+Independent studies are not available for MCIT Online students matriculating in Spring 2021 and after.
 Requests from students who matriculated before this date will be evaluated on a case-by-case basis.

 All students are welcome to apply for volunteer or paid research assistant positions at Penn.

-MSE-DS Online students must complete four core courses, four technical electives and two open electives.
-Students can take the classes in their preferred order provided they follow all prerequisites.
-If a student would like to take 3 courses in their first semester, we strongly recommend meeting an advisor beforehand to discuss their first semester schedule.
+MSE-DS Online Degree Requirements for students enrolled Fall 24 and prior semesters: MSE-DS Online students must complete the curriculum shown below.
+Four core course units, four technical elective course units, and two open elective course units.
+Students can take the classes in their preferred order, provided they follow all prerequisites.
+If a student would like to take three (3) courses in their first semester, we strongly recommend meeting an advisor beforehand to discuss their first semester schedule.

-Course descriptions can be found on the MSE-DS Online Academics page.
+Course descriptions can be found on the MSE-DS Online Course Catalog.

 MSE-DS Online courses are not eligible for waiving.